Philip Pullman: Views on fairy tales

+Views on monarchy

 In 2002, to coincide with the Golden Jubilee of Queen Elizabeth II, Pullman was interviewed for a feature in The Guardian on notable republicans.
 According to Pullman, "The present system is unsustainable, because it is cruel.
 No individual and no family should be subject to the pressures of publicity and expectation that have beset the Windsors."
 Expressing sympathy for the young Prince William, Pullman added, "we can't have a quiet, sensible, unobtrusive sort of monarchy because of the mistakes the Windsors have made, and because of the disgusting and unredeemable nature of the tabloid press; so we shall have to have a republic.
 The one thing to avoid is a political president.
 Let's have a well-respected figure from some other walk of life, and leave politics to the prime minister and parliament."
 In 2010, The Atlantic described Pullman's Jesus in The Good Man Jesus and the Scoundrel Christ as "a proper republican in the Pullman sense of the word: instinctively fraternal and anti-institutional, spreading his rough-and-ready enlightenments across the horizontal axis."